probablynotryan/pizzaorder/README.md

 Test: "It should create an object with pepperoni, cheese, and size properties."
 Code: let pizza1 = New Pizza("Medium", "Pepperoni", "No Cheese")
-Expected Output: "pizza1 = {"Medium", "Pepperoni", "No Cheese"}
+Expected Output: 'pizza1 = {size: "Medium", Pepperoni: "Pepperoni", Cheese: "No Cheese"}'

 ## Known Bugs